citelao/google_photos_takeout_to_apple_photos/README.md

 In the end, I recommend a different approach to imports:

-1. Backup *everything.
+1. Backup *everything*.
 Keep all the Google Takeout ZIPs and your original Apple Photos library.
 Set Apple Photos "Download Originals to this Mac" (which I'm leaving on permanently---it's so nice to have everything local again and I never want to give that up).
 Keep them on external drives and The Cloud somewhere.

 2. Recreate albums.
 Honestly, maybe do it by hand.
 One option is simply run PhotoSweeper X *by album* in Takeout---mark all the dupes and then instead of deleting them in Apple Photos, drag them into a new album.
 You might also be able to script it somehow, but I'm not sure I'm ready for that commitment.